How Do I Prevent Fleas And Ticks On My Puppy?

 Home Remedies for Flea and Tick Control

 Several home remedies can be used in addition to preventive measures to control flea and tick infestations.
-For example, regularly washing your puppy's bedding and any washable fabrics in hot water can effectively kill fleas and ticks.
+For example, regularly washing your puppy's bedding and any fabrics in hot water can effectively kill fleas and ticks.
 Vacuuming your home thoroughly, including carpets, furniture, and crevices, can remove any eggs or larvae that may be present.

 You can also create a homemade flea and tick repellent spray by combining equal parts apple cider vinegar and water.
 Lightly mist your puppy's coat, paying attention to areas where these parasites are commonly found.
 Avoid spraying near their eyes or mouth, and monitor their reaction to ensure they are comfortable.